Effective January 1, 2023:

 Summer Lake Hours: 8am – 8pm Beginning April 10th, 2023 and Ending September 10th, 2023

 Reservoir Office Open Monday-Friday during the above times (subject to change)

 The gate is clock-operated, there is no free exit.
 Visitors need to exit before or by the posted closing time.

 Reservoir Office phone: 770.894.4356

-A yearly pass may be purchased at the Reservoir Office for $50 (check or cash)
+A yearly pass may be purchased at the Reservoir Office for $50 (check, cash, or card)

-The Reservoir encompasses 334 acres with about 15 miles of shoreline and is surrounded by 150 foot buffer.
+The Reservoir encompasses 334 acres with about 15 miles of shoreline and is surrounded by a 150-foot buffer.
 The lake is located in Cherokee and Dawson Counties; the entrance address is 5436 Cowart Road in Dawsonville, GA 30534.

 There is only one public access with a boat ramp and paved parking, a daily use fee of five ($5) dollars per vehicle, with on site pay box and instructions.
-The Reservoir is open to the public year round, except Christmas and New Years Day.
+The Reservoir is open to the public year-round, except Christmas and New Years Day.
 Inclement weather can cause closures that are not posted.
-This is a gated access, with opening and closing performed by CCWSA personnel.

-CCWSA ask that all participants practice water safety and help keep the property clean to insure continued public use.
-State regulations and rules apply to all whom use the Reservoir.
+CCWSA asks that all participants practice water safety and help keep the property clean to insure continued public use.
+State regulations and rules apply to all who use the Reservoir.
 DNR officers and CCWSA personnel, patrol the lake to encourage water safety.